 Name Description Remarks Filtering ROM_INIT_FILTER Routine to initialize the RAM cells for any filter (rolling average or median) with a given value ROM_ROLL_AVG Routine to filter the FILTER_IN values using a rolling average filter Filter length can be configured ROM_ROLLAVG_OUTLIER Routine to filter the FILTER_IN values using a rolling average filter.
 One value which deviates most is always ignored.
-Filter length can be configured ROM_MEDIAN Routine to filter the FILTER_IN values using a median filter Filter length can be configured ROM_FILTER_FLOW Routine to filter flow values using the standard rolling average filter, including initialization.
-Filter length can be configured Error detection and handling ROM_EH This routine checks all error flags and suppresses processing of wrong results. many RAM cells fixed ROM_PP_AM_MON Monitor the amplitude values and check limits to identify bad measurements alternative calls exist ROM_PP_AM_CALIB This routine gets the Amplitude Calibration values (H & L) and evaluates the gradient and offset that can be used for calculating the actual amplitude. alternative calls exist Pulse interface and flow volume ROM_CFG_PULSE_IF This routine configures the pulse interface with the parameters calculated from the given configuration.
-ROM_PI_UPD Pulse Interface Update Routine ROM_PP_PI_UPD Pulse Interface Update Routine with input from RAM ROM_RECFG_PULSEIF_FOROM R_ERROR1 Reconfiguring the pulse interface outputs GPIO0 and GPIO1 as normal GPIOs to signal an error ROM_SIGNAL_ERROR_ON_PUL SEIF1 Signaling error on the pulse interface GPIO0 and GPIO1 ROM_RECFG_PULSEIF_FOR_P Configuring GPIO0 and GPIO1 as pulse
+Filter length can be configured ROM_MEDIAN Routine to filter the FILTER_IN values using a median filter Filter length can be configured ROM_FILTER_FLOW Routine to filter flow values used by acam firmware Filter length is fixed N=16 Error detection and handling ROM_EH This routine checks all error flags and suppresses processing of wrong results. many RAM cells fixed ROM_PP_AM_MON Monitor the amplitude values and check limits to identify bad measurements alternative calls exist ROM_PP_AM_CALIB This routine gets the Amplitude Calibration values (H & L) and evaluates the gradient and offset that can be used for calculating the actual amplitude. alternative calls exist Pulse interface and flow volume · · · · ROM_CFG_PULSE_IF This routine configures the pulse interface with the parameters calculated from the given configuration.
+ROM_PI_UPD Pulse Interface Update Routine ROM_PP_PI_UPD Pulse Interface Update Routine with input from RAM ROM_RECFG_PULSEIF_FOROM R_ERROR1 Reconfiguring the pulse interface outputs GPIO0 and GPIO1 as normal GPIOs to signal an error ROM_SIGNAL_ERROR_ON_PUL SEIF1 Signaling error on the pulse interface GPIO0 and GPIO1 ROM_RECFG_PULSEIF_FOR_P ULSE1 Configuring GPIO0 and GPIO1 as pulse interface outputs